 There are also promising studies relating to ginkgo’s effect on depression.
 Gingko helps with modulation of neurotransmission and also boosts neurotrophic factors .
 This leads scientists to believe that ginkgo biloba may be effective in helping to reduce symptoms of depression.

-An overall sense of well-being is yet another way that ginkgo biloba can provide help.
 Stress impairs cognitive function.
 It also makes it hard to stay motivated.
 If you are stressed and dealing with the cognitive and emotional repercussions, gingko could help.

 Is Ginkgo Safe to Use?